 A high-impact photo engages students' interest.
-The About the Photo section in the Teacher's Book allows you to satisfy your students' curiosity about the photo.
+The About the photo section in the Teacher's Book allows you to satisfy your students' curiosity about the photo.

 Even at low levels, students can point and say to interact with real-world photos.
-In earlier units, before students have language to do this, they're asked to draw about the topic, to make a personal connection.
+In earlier units, before students have got the language to do this, they're asked to draw a picture related to the topic, to make a personal connection.